divyajotsingh093/AgentForgeNew/replit.md

-# AgentFlow - AI Agent Builder Platform
+# Vortic - AI Agent Builder Platform

 ## Overview

-AgentFlow is a comprehensive no-code/low-code platform for building, orchestrating, and deploying multi-agent AI workflows.
+Vortic is a comprehensive no-code/low-code platform for building, orchestrating, and deploying multi-agent AI workflows.
 The platform enables users to create sophisticated agent workflows through a visual interface, connecting tools like Notion, Slack, and custom APIs.
 It supports both linear and complex multi-agent orchestration patterns with full traceability and observability.

 The application is designed as a full-stack TypeScript platform with React frontend, Express backend, and PostgreSQL database, supporting multiple authentication strategies and external service integrations.